tbutterwith/Hats/README.md

 Hats
 ====

-Platform game built in C# using the XNA framework
+Platform game built in C# using the XNA framework.
+A Design Report document is available which contains all of the reasoning behind the game.